Hotpatch for new virtual machines

 Start creating a new VM from the Azure portal

-- You can preview onboarding Automanage machine best practices during VM creation in the Azure portal using this link.
+- You can preview onboarding Automanage machine best practices during VM creation in the Azure portal by visiting the Azure Marketplace.

 Supply details during VM creation

 - Ensure that a supported Windows Server Azure Edition image is selected in the Image dropdown.
-Use this guide to determine which images are supported.
+See automanage windows server services to determine which images are supported.

 - On the Management tab under section ‘Guest OS updates’, the checkbox for 'Enable hotpatch' will be selected.
-Patch orchestration options will be set to 'Azure-orchestrated'.
+Patch orchestration options are set to 'Azure-orchestrated'.

-- If you create a VM using this link, on the Management tab under section 'Azure Automanage', select 'Dev/Test' or 'Production' for 'Azure Automanage environment' to evaluate Automanage machine best practices while in preview.
+- If you create a VM by visiting the Azure Marketplace, on the Management tab under section 'Azure Automanage', select 'Dev/Test' or 'Production' for 'Azure Automanage environment' to evaluate Automanage machine best practices while in preview.

 Create your new VM